ember-animation/ember-animated/tests/dummy/app/templates/docs/between.md

 # Animating Between Components
-When animating between components, sprites travel from one component to another.
-Therefore, sprites always have an initial and a final destination when animating between components or lists.
+When animating between components, sprites travel back and forth from two separate locations or lists that know about each other.
+This means that when a sprite leaves one list and goes to another, the list that it goes to, or its endpoint, knows where the sprite started from.
+This also applies in the opposite direction.
+Therefore, sprites always have an initial and a final destination when animating between components.
+When two components know about each other, they can identify when a sprite is animating between them by checking the start or endpoint of that sprite.

 ## receivedSprites:
-When moving a sprite from one list to another, a sprite is considered a removed sprite on the list it is leaving from, and an inserted sprite on the list it is going to.
+When a sprite animates between lists it is a removed sprite on the list it started at, and an inserted sprite on the list ended at.
 If the sprite holds the same data value on both sides, it is considered a received sprite on the list that it is going to.
-This means that instead of being an inserted sprite and storing only its final state, this received sprite will store both its initial state and its final state.
 ## sentSprites:
 Sent sprites are the reverse of received sprites.
-If the sprite stores the same data value on both sides while moving from one list to another, it will be considered a sent sprite on the list that it came from instead of a removed sprite.
-This means that it will store both its initial state and its final state instead of storing just its initial state.
+If the sprite stores the same data value on both sides while moving from one list to another, it will be considered a sent sprite on the list that it came from.

 <style type="text/css">